BrianWill/japanese_vocab/README.md

 ## Importing stories

-Stories are imported in sets called "sources", which are represented as directories directly under the "static" directory.
-For example, the directory "static/example" represents a source named "example".
+Stories are imported in sets called "sources", which are represented as directories directly under the "static/sources" directory.
+For example, the directory "static/sources/example" represents a source named "example".

 In a source directory, each mp3 and mp4 file represents an individual stories.
 For a story named `thing.mp3` or `thing.mp4`, the English and Japanese VTT subtitle files in the same directory should be named, respectively, `thing.en.vtt` and `thing.ja.vtt`.